Europa Conference League knockout round play-off first legs: Immobile seals Lazio win, Fiorentina hit four | UEFA Europa Conference League

 - Partizan played for 40 minutes with ten men after Igor Vujačić's red card – but held on to win 1-0 at Sheriff thanks to Ricardo Gomes' goal on the stroke of half-time

-- Angel Garcia scored six minutes from time as AEK Larnaca nicked a 1-0 win over Dnipro-1, while Thiago struck in the ninth minute to give Ludogorets the advantage over Anderlecht.
+- Angel Garcia scored six minutes from time as AEK Larnaca nicked a 1-0 victory over Dnipro-1, while Thiago struck in the ninth minute to give Ludogorets the advantage over Anderlecht.

 - Six of the eight games finished 1-0 – and none of the eight fixtures featured a goal for both teams.